About Canadian Energy Metals

 The Company approaches financing decisions with an emphasis on:

-No financing decisions are finalized without Board review and external advisory input from investment banks.
+No financing decisions are finalized without Board review and external advisors.

 Project valuation in the mining and resource sector reflects both intrinsic value and the current stage of development.